Project 4: Raw Sockets

 There are many tutorials online for doing raw socket programming.
 I recommend Silver Moon's tutorial as a place to get started.
 That tutorial is in C; Python also has native support for raw socket programming.
 However, not all languages support raw socket programming.
 Since many of you program in Java, I will allow the use of the RockSaw Library, which enables raw socket programming in Java.

 Your program must implement all features of IP packets.
-This includes setting the correct version, header length and total length, protocol identifier, and checksum in each packet.
-Obviously, you will also need to correctly set the source and destination IP in each packet.
+This includes validating the checksums of incoming packets, and setting the correct version, header length and total length, protocol identifier, and checksum in each outgoing packet.
+Obviously, you will also need to correctly set the source and destination IP in each outgoing packet.
 You may use existing OS APIs to query for the IP of the remote HTTP server (i.e. handle DNS requests) as well as the IP of the source machine.
-Your code must be defensive, i.e. you must check the validity of IP headers from the remote server.
+Be careful that you select the correct IP address of the local machine.
+Do not bind to localhost (127.0.0.1)!
+Furthermore, your code must be defensive, i.e. you must check the validity of IP headers from the remote server.
 Is the remote IP correct?
 Is the checksum correct?
 Does the protocol identifier match the contents of the encapsulated header?

-As usual, do not use libraries that are not installed by default on the CCIS Linux machines (with the exception of RockSaw).
+As usual, do not use libraries that are not installed by default on Ubuntu 12.04 (with the exception of RockSaw).
 Similarly, your code must compile and run on the command line.
 You may use IDEs (e.g. Eclipse) during development, but do not turn in your IDE project without a Makefile.
 Make sure you code has no dependencies on your IDE.

 Submitting Your ProjectBefore turning in your project, you and your partner(s) must register your group.
 To register yourself in a group, execute the following script: